ArubiaCode/Trials/trial.md

 #first line sample
-Hi every,working with Git is fun
+Hi everyone,working with Git is fun!!!